gorarakelyan/aim-babyagi-pkg/README.md

 # The first Aim package for BabyAGI observability

+## About

+This Aim package helps to monitor and observe BabyAGYI executions.

+[BabyAGI](https://github.com/yoheinakajima/babyagi) is one of the most popular aunonomous AI agents.

+## Run

 1. Checkout to `feature/experimental-app` branch in Aim
 2. Clone this repo
 3. Run `aim up --app babyagi` in the root dir